GaloisInc/ivorylang-org/pages/hardware/rc-controller.md

 ## What is an RC transmitter?

-SMACCMPilot may be flown using a RC transmitter.
+SMACCMPilot may be flown using a Radio Control (RC) transmitter.
 When we say "RC" we are talking about the general range of hobbyist radio control systems built for flying RC airplanes, helicopters, and the like.

+SMACCMPilot uses the RC system primarily for safety.
+Because SMACCMPilot is still experimental and cannot safely fly without human guidance, the RC system provides a pilot a way to disable autonomous flight or the helicopter motors themselves at any time.

-An RC transmitter is a simple and reliable way to manually fly an RC helicopter.
-In its current state, the SMACCMPilot flight controller essentially serves to make a quadcopter system manually controllable - manual inputs command throttle, pitch angle, roll angle, and yaw rate.
+An RC transmitter is a simple and reliable way to manually fly a small quadcopter.
+In the stabilize flight mode, the SMACCMPilot flight controller essentially serves to make a quadcopter system manually controllable - manual inputs command throttle, pitch angle, roll angle, and yaw rate.
 We will map these inputs to the four joystick axes of the RC transmitter.
-We'll also map the control sequences to arm and disarm the flight controller to use a switch on the RC transmitter as a safety.
+We'll also map the control sequences to arm and disarm the flight controller to use a switch on the RC transmitter as a kill switch, which can turn off the quadcopter motors at any time.
+This is a critical safety feature.

+We envision that one day, SMACCMPilot will be smart enough to fly & land safety without requiring an RC system for safety.
+However, for now, we recommend that SMACCMPilot users get comfortable flying the vehicle under stabilize mode, and always have a safety pilot holding the RC transmitter when flying in autonomous mode.

+*Real talk: quadcopters are dangerous, and proper use of the RC transmitter will keep you safe.* Improper operation of any quadcopter can cause injury, and many of the larger ones can send you to the hospital with cuts or worse.
+Please take safe operation seriously, only operate a safe distance away from people, and always an operator spotting the vehicle and ready to hit the kill switch.

 ![*RC Transmitter Joystick Functions*](../images/radio.png)